Table of Contents[Hide][Show]

 Herbs for Red Hair

 These will create a red/dark strawberry blonde tint in lighter hair and an auburn tint in darker hair.
 The effects are cumulative, so extended use over time will create a more vibrant red.
 The easiest thing is to make it part of your hair care routine if you want continual red hair.

 - 1/2 cup of calendula flowers or fresh marigold petals from your garden

-Faster Way: If you want faster and more permanent results, you can use Henna Hair Color from Mountain Rose Herbs.
-This is the only brand I can vouch for the quality of, and the results are very dramatic.
+If you want faster and more permanent results, you can use Henna Hair Color.
+I’ve purchased from Morrocco Method with great success.
+They are excellent natural products, and the results are very dramatic.
 They have a lot of color variations with red hues (and darker ones) and the results last for several months (or longer if you wash your hair less often).
 They won’t completely cover grey hair, but will darken it.
 Don’t use on chemically treated hair or test on a small section before using on the whole head!